aroldvalda/SceneMan/README.md

 *   Portable: Works in any Lua-based frameworks or game engines.
 Tested with Lua version 5.1.
 *   Stack freezing: The scene stack can be “frozen” so the scenes only transition when you want them to.
 *   Stack saving: The current contents of the stack can be saved and restored with ease.
+*   Stack locking: Stacks can be locked up to a specified "level" so everything below that level is not executed.

 ### Usage: